'Cooking for a Cause'

 Soon, Little League teams, Boy Scout troops, church organizations, schools and other civic organizations came to us asking us to help them plan and serve their community fundraisers and celebrations.
 Along with Horacene and I, the small group of friends and neighbors that joined us to help became the original Lighthouse Cooking Team.
 When we weren’t cooking, we were designing and building the pits and grills needed to handle the large numbers of people we served.

-I owned a twenty-foot gooseneck red trailer I bought from a student for 750 dollars in my garage, and we figured it would fit the bill.
+I owned a twenty-foot gooseneck red trailer I bought from a student for $750 in my garage, and we figured it would fit the bill.
 We named the red trailer “Grandma” and put in a barbecue pit, a big pot, sink and a roof on it.
-“Grandma” helped us raise over 300,000 dollars.
+“Grandma” helped us raise over $300,000 for charity.

 In 1986 we were invited to compete in the International Rib Cook Off in Cleveland Ohio.
 We thought it would be a great opportunity to compete against forty championship-cooking teams and make a little money for our effort.